StreetStrider/emitter/readme.md

 const emitter = MultiEmitter<{ plus: [number, number] }>()
 ```

-## Performance
-This library is benchmarked in comparison to nanoevents.
-The main target for optimizations is `emitter.emit()`.
-In case of:
-* 1 sub — 25% faster than nanoevents.
-* 2 subs — 20% faster.
-* 10 subs — on par.
-* 0 subs — 50% faster.
-* Using multiple arguments slows emitter down, but it's still moderately faster (~5-20% faster) or on par with nanoevents.

 ## Some design solutions
 ### Why are `once` and `when` not in the core?
 Because they are not part of the minimal API.
 Making them public methods on emitter would also make them non-tree-shakeable and the only gain would be consistent syntax with `on` (via dot).
 If you still want this, you can patch your emitters by binding/partialing (bring your own) `once` and/or `when`.
 You can also attach them by currying them.